ar37-rs/xfce4-termux/README.md

 ```

 # Note:
-* Fix vulkan support for some devices
+* Fix virgl-angle vulkan support for some devices

    [such encountered on this issue](https://github.com/ar37-rs/virgl-angle-termux/issues/1)
    ```